Academic Catalog

 Exceptions to the 3.00 grade point average requirement may be made by the dean or designee of the college in which the student’s major or intended major program resides.

-Spring semester includes a winter term that begins after fall commencement and ends before spring semester classes begin.
+Spring semester includes a winter session that begins after fall commencement and ends before spring semester classes begin.
 Summer term includes a three-week Maymester, along with one 12-week and two six-week sessions.
-A student may not enroll in more than four hours during winter term or Maymester.
-Credits earned during winter term and/or Maymester will not count against the semester's credit caps.
+A student may not enroll in more than four hours during winter session or Maymester.
+Credits earned during winter session and/or Maymester will not count against the semester's credit caps.

 Non-degree students must obtain written permission from the Assistant Vice President for Academic Student Success to enroll in more than 18 credit hours.